viamrobotics/docs/docs/tutorials/services/data-mlmodel-tutorial.md

 ### Filter images using tags

-Once you have tagged your images, you can use those tags to filter your images to control which images to run your model on.
+Once you have tagged your images, you can use those tags to see all the images with specific tags.

 To filter images by tag, use the **Tags** drop down filter on the left-hand side to select the tag you want to filter by, then click the **Search** button to limit displayed images to only those matching the provided tag.